zvirdaniel/gree-ac-controller/README.md

-# REST API for Gree Airconditioner
+# Smart home REST API

+REST interface to control my home devices, such as Gree AC.

-A REST Interface for controlling a Gree Airconditioner.
-The code is written in Java based on the hard work from the guys working on and contributing to https://github.com/tomikaa87/gree-remote.
+The code is written in Java based on the hard work from the guys working on https://github.com/tomikaa87/gree-remote.
 I take no credit for the research that went into understanding how the interface works.
-Thanks a lot guys for your research!

 ## Required

-- at least maven 3.5
+- maven
-- java 8
+- java 17

 ## Build